Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 - supplied via the USB connection
 - supplied through the 5V_SBC pins on the SBC header

 In normal operation the USB connection is not expected to be used for 5V supply, and the 5V internal regulator is the default source of 5V.
-Optionally 5V from wither the 5V_EXT header of 5V_SBC pins can be used.
+Optionally 5V from either the 5V_EXT header or 5V_SBC pins can be used.
 This is selected using the 5V Select jumper:

 ![the 5V selection jumper of the Duet 3 Mainboard 6HC, showing the 5V_EXT pin and the 5V_SBC pin](/duet_boards/duet_3_mb6hc/duet3_mb_6hc_v1.02_5v_select.png =200x)